Yorker vs Pingdom

 Can I reuse my Pingdom transaction scripts?

 Pingdom transaction scripts use Selenium IDE format or a proprietary recorder output, which cannot be directly converted to Playwright.
-The Yorker importer flags each Pingdom transaction script as a TODO with the equivalent test intent documented, so you know what each rewrite should achieve.
+You rewrite each transaction as a short Playwright script: the test intent (steps and assertions) carries over, but the syntax does not.
 Most Pingdom scripts are short enough that a Playwright rewrite takes 30–60 minutes per script.

 Does Yorker replace Pingdom's status pages?